y-arjun-y/arjunyadav/pages-md/projects.md

 - <time>Mar 20, 2022</time> Finished with the weekly challenge and the daily puzzles, will complete the bonus challenge tomorrow.

 - <time>Mar 19, 2022</time> Had my school-level exam.
-It went pretty terribly (most likely all correct in about 10 minutes) but it's very likely I go to the next level.
+It went pretty terribly (most likely all correct in about 10 minutes) but it's very likely I proceed to the next level.
 Also finished weekly challenge and daily puzzles.

 - <time>Mar 18, 2022</time> Finished with the daily puzzles, went really well.